ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 The described mechanism provides users with a convenient means of gaining greater insight into the sources of exceptions.
 Currently the ``+RTS -xc`` runtime system flag provides an ad-hoc mechanism for reporting exception provenance using the cost-center profiler.
-In principle the ``-xc`` mechanism is subsumed by the mechanism proposed here.
-However, we do not propose to remove ``-xc``.
+While the ``-xc`` mechanism is subsumed by the mechanism proposed here, we do not propose to remove it in the near future.

 Costs and Drawbacks
 -------------------

+The Haskell community will have to adapt its code to the new exception structure.
+As described in `Adding ``SomeExceptionWithBacktrace```_ the expected impact isn't very high.
+This is further discussed in `Migration`_ .

 We consider this approach to be a compromise  which makes backtraces available by default with minimal additional code.
 Exception backtraces are primarily a debugging tool and are a cross-cutting concern.
 The global backtrace mechanism selection facility proposed here recognizes this but it suffers from the usual drawbacks associated with global state: it does not compose well and may result in surprising behavior when manipulated by more than one actor.

-The Haskell community will have to adapt its code to the new exception structure.
-As described in `Adding ``SomeExceptionWithBacktrace```_ the expected impact isn't very high.
-This is further discussed in `Migration`_ .

 Migration
 ---------